limberc/self-driving-car-project/Term1/Advanced-Lane-Lines/README.md

-# Project Four
+# Advanced Lane Line Finding

+In this project, I would like to build a pipeline on computer vision and deep learning .

-The fourth project of the udacity self-driving car course wanted to improve on our project one with a more advanced lane finding algorithm.
-The steps of this project were the following:
+The steps of this computer vision part were the following:

 * Computation of camera calibration matrix and distortion coefficients from a set of chessboard images
 * Apply a distortion correction to raw images.